Saving data with uneven step size in pullf.xvg file.

 The degree of deviation is pretty small at its starting point, so it might be treated as a numerical rounding errors.

 However, the values of saved step size deviation becomes over 0.007ps after passing approximately 130ns(5200000 simulation steps).

 I cannot treat this deviation as rounding errors because it is relatively large comparing with the single step size(0.025ps).

-#9 Updated by Berk Hess almost 11 years ago
+#9 Updated by Berk Hess over 11 years ago

 These are indeed numerical rounding errors due to the float precision.